offbynull/learn/Biology/input/input.md

    scale 0.1 0.1
    ```

    The sister chromatid pairs start to condense into an X shape, where the only part they remain attached at is their centromeres.
-The membrane of the nucleus goes away and the 2 centrosomes that were originally attached to that membrane get moved to opposite ends of the cell.
+The membrane of the nucleus_cell goes away and the 2 centrosomes that were originally attached to that membrane get moved to opposite ends of the cell.

    Microtubules are attached from the centrosomes to the kinetochore of the sister chromatid pairs. `{bm} Kinetochore`s are proteins located at the centromere of the sister chromatids.